UHDanke/gd_docs/triggers/level_visual.md

 # Show / Hide Player

-Makes the Players' visible or invisible.
+Makes the Players visible or invisible.

 The **Hide P1** / **P2** options from the Options trigger can be used to hide or show each player individually.